Physician Specialty Data Report

 - First-year residents and fellows: Physicians who are in their first year of a graduate medical education program in their specialty are considered first-year residents or fellows.
 In some cases, the resident or fellow may have had prior GME training in a different specialty.

-- International medical graduate: An individual who graduated from a medical school outside of the United States, Puerto Rico, or Canada is considered an international medical graduate.
+- International medical graduate: An individual who graduated from a medical school outside of the United States, Puerto Rico, or Canada is considered an international medical graduate (IMG).
 This includes U.S. citizens who completed their medical education outside the United States, Puerto Rico, or Canada.
 To be eligible for licensure and practice in the United States, all IMGs must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG) and complete a residency training program in the United States.
 Graduates of Canadian medical schools are not considered IMGs because they do not have to be certified by the ECFMG to enter a residency training program in the United States.
 Please note that although graduates of Canadian medical schools who are practicing in the United States are not considered IMGs or U.S. MDs, they are included in the total for active physicians.

 - AAMC: Association of American Medical Colleges